Marquez Valdes-Scantling Prop Bet Odds & Lines vs Detroit Lions

-Find out the best lines available for all prop bets on Marquez Valdes-Scantling for NFL opening night between the Kansas City Chiefs and Detroit Lions.
+We run through some of the more intriguing Marquez Valdes-Scantling prop bet lines ahead of NFL opening night between the Kansas City Chiefs and Detroit Lions on Thursday.

 BetOnline have released their prop bet lines for Valdes-Scantling vs the Lions.